F5Networks/f5-beacon/README.md

-This is an incubator for the upcoming beacon collection, structure and scope might change without notice.
+# Ansible Collection - f5networks.f5_beacon

+Documentation for the collection.